dunkelstern/jenkins-ios-buildscripts/Readme.md

 	rvm gemset create jenkins
 ~~~

+6. Copy `logparser.rb` somewhere in your `PATH`
+7. Add `jenkins_promote_action.sh` to your promote action or right after the build.
-6. Setup Artifact deployment (I use the "Promoted Builds" and "Publish over FTP"  Plugins) to the webserver (upload the ipa into the `projects/<yourproject>`-directory)
+8. Setup Artifact deployment (I use the "Promoted Builds" and "Publish over FTP"  Plugins) to the webserver (upload the ipa into the `projects/<yourproject>`-directory), you might want to include the HTML File that you generated in the previous step as it contains the Git changelog and the PHP-Script will display it along with your build.

 Now you can add `*.ipa`-Files via promoted builds to the `projects/<yourproject>/` directory and browse them with any Webbrowser, if you visit the page from a iOS-Device and the device is correctly provisioned you can directly install the App.